AI4Bharat/IndicMT-Eval/README.md

 ```
 @article{DBLP:journals/corr/abs-2212-10180,
   author       = {Ananya B. Sai and
+                  Tanay Dixit and
                   Vignesh Nagarajan and
-                  Tanay Dixit and
-                  Raj Dabre and
                   Anoop Kunchukuttan and
                   Pratyush Kumar and
-                  Mitesh M. Khapra},
+                  Mitesh M. Khapra and
+                  Raj Dabre},
   title        = {IndicMT Eval: {A} Dataset to Meta-Evaluate Machine Translation metrics
                   for Indian Languages},
   journal      = {CoRR},